alamine53/myhugowebsite/content/_index.md

 1. [HelpLebanon Carrd](https://helplebanon.carrd.co/)

-A landing page for donation and relief initiatives in sortable, actionable format.
-This site has received more than 2.5 million visitors, and estimated to generate between $2 to $10 Million in the days following the August 4th explosion.
+Landing page for donation and relief initiatives in sortable, actionable format.
+This site has received more than 2.5 million visitors, and estimated to channel between $2 to $10 Million in donations following the August 4th explosion.

 2. [Live NBA Coach Metrics](https://nbacoacheffects.herokuapp.com/)

-A live website for estimates on coaching contribution above roster characteristics in the NBA.
+Live website for estimates on coaching contribution above roster characteristics in the NBA.

 <!-- ---